 timely placement.
 You can read ACGME’s news release on its court filing here.

-What is the Educational Commission for Foreign Medical Graduates (ECFMG) doing for physicians with J-1 visa status?
+What has the Educational Commission for Foreign Medical Graduates (ECFMG) done for Hahnemann physicians with J-1 visa status?

 In this statement issued on June 28, 2019, ECFMG says that it is focusing its efforts on assisting the international

 physicians in training at Hahnemann under ECFMG J-1 visa sponsorship.
 ECFMG is reaching out to these physicians to